Principles of Hydrological Modelling

 Important information:

-- The course will be given in French.
+• The course will be given in English

 Course Description

-- Interpretation of model results in the context of often significant uncertainty of the process.
+• Interpreting model output in the context of often significant system uncertainty.

 Objectives of the course